VeritasDev/BattleBuddy/iOS/README.md

 - [ ] There's files and folders and shit...
 More to come here once I get some time to make some nifty diagrams...

 ## <u>v1.1</u>
+- [ ] Settings
+    - Nickname
+    - Push notifications
+    - Banner ads
+    - IAP
-- [ ] Add app version info to about screen for debuggingx1
+- [x] Add app version info to about screen for debugging
 - [ ] Bugs
     - Arabic HP fraction order
     - Arabic Comparison Layout issue